cap-js-community/feature-toggle-library/docs/usage/index.md

 _Option: remoteOnly_

 When you find toggle values in Redis that are not configured, marked with `{ "SOURCE": "NONE" }`, it usually makes sense to remove them.
-In this situation we want to change _just Redis_, but bypass the local server state update and the usual validation, change handlers, and server instance change propagation.
+In this situation, we want to change _just Redis_ and bypass the local server state update, the usual validation, change handlers, and server instance change propagation.
 To achieve this, you can use the `{ remoteOnly: true }` option.
 For example

 ```javascript
 await toggles.changeFeatureValue("/legacy-key", null, {}, { clearSubScopes: true, remoteOnly: true });
 ```

-will remove all Redis toggle values associated with the `/legacy-key` key.
+will remove all maintained values associated with the `/legacy-key` key in Redis.

 {: .info }
 Changes with the `{ remoteOnly: true }` option will be blocked for _configured_ toggles.
 This happens to avoid